Summary

 About This Walk

-This bushwalk starts at Henley Pleasure Grounds, which was previously on the site of Murdock Reserve.
+This bushwalk starts at Henley Pleasure Grounds, which was previously at the bottom of Murdock Reserve.
 More information about Henley Pleasure Grounds is available at this YouTube video by local historian Ron Denholm: https://www.youtube.com/watch?v=6tSp-qZliZA

 Then walk up Murdock Crescent and turn right into Blackbutt Avenue.
 You will reach The Blackbutt 9.
-If you would like to read more about the early owners of these blocks which stretched from Forest Road to Salt Pan creek, go to the following YouTube video created by local historian Ron Denholm. https://www.youtube.com/watch?v=P0hXYkfBfVM
+If you would like to read more about the early owners of these blocks, go to the following YouTube video created by local historian Ron Denholm. https://www.youtube.com/watch?v=P0hXYkfBfVM

 Continue to the end of Blackbutt Avenue and this takes you to the entrance to the Rainforest track to Evatt Park.